-The Law Council of Australia is pleased to announce that Australian legal practitioners are no longer subject to regulation by the Office of the Migration Agents’ Registration Authority (OMARA) due to legislation that came into effect on 22 March 2021.
+Australian legal practitioners have not been subject to regulation by the Office of the Migration Agents’ Registration Authority (OMARA) since the commencement of the Migration Amendment (Regulation of Migration Agents) Act 2020 (Cth) on 22 March 2021.

-This legislative development means that people seeking advice about their visa options and their visa applications, or a review of their case by the Migration and Refugee Division of the Administrative Appeals Tribunal, can use the services of lawyers who are not migration agents.
+This means that a person seeking advice about their visa options, their visa application, or a review of their case by the Migration and Refugee Division of the Administrative Appeals Tribunal, can use the services of lawyers who are not registered migration agents (RMAs).

-Until 22 March 2021, lawyers who were also registered as migration agents were listed in the register of migration agents on the Australian government’s OMARA website.
-From 22 March 2021, Australian legal practitioners will no longer be found on the OMARA website (except for a limited class of lawyers with restricted practising certificates for a limited transitional period).
+Since 22 March 2021, Australian legal practitioners have not been listed on the OMARA website (except for a limited class of lawyers with restricted practising certificates for a limited transitional period – see below).

 For more information about deregulation of lawyers, see the Department of Home Affairs website, or the factsheet from the Law Institute of Victoria.